 22 Feb Ask the expert: delivering a great presentation for a live audience

-Our resident raconteur, Brian R., sat down with Columbia professor and presentation consultant Jesse Scinto to learn how to create and deliver a great presentation.
-In this part of the conversation, we focus on how to actually get up in front of an audience and crush it.
+Modicum sat down with Columbia professor and presentation consultant Jesse Scinto to learn how to create and deliver a great presentation.
+We discussed how to get up in front of an audience and crush it.

-Brian Roff: I know before becoming a Communications Strategist, you were a professional musician.
+Modicum: I know before becoming a communications strategist, you were a professional musician.
 Does that experience inform your work now?